Hi, I’m Sophie! I’m a Nashville-based musician, artist, and naturalist.

 18.7 miles | 30 km

 I woke up with a start as if it was Christmas.
-Today was my twenty-third birthday, as well as my golden birthday.
-The wooden boards creaked under my feet as I gathered my things from the honest hotel room.
-Downstairs I found a delightful breakfast spread at the bar.
-Gray light seeped through the seaside windows and filled the space with cool morning light.
+It was my twenty-third birthday, as well as my golden birthday.
+The wooden boards creaked under my feet as I gathered my things from the little hotel room.
+When I went downstairs, I found a lavish spread of breakfast foods at the bar.
+The host was so eager to serve me that he nearly sat and watched me eat!
 I was the only guest in the dining room, although I could see a few pairs of hiking boots and trekking poles outside.
-Did I want coffee?
-The hosts were more than eager to serve me.

-After a hearty breakfast, I returned my key, paid for the other half of my stay, and thanked the hotel owner in what little Spanish I knew.
-The owner was most gracious and repeated, “Gracias, Sofía!” many times.
-I think he appreciated that I tried to speak his native language, lacking as my skill may be.
+After breakfast I returned my key, paid for the other half of my stay, and thanked the hotel owner in what little Spanish I knew.
+He was most gracious and repeated, “Gracias, Sofía!” many times.
+I also made friends with the Shetland ponies.

 wood forget-me-not (Myosotis sylvatica)

-Below: 1) male fern (Dryopteris filix-mas) and 2) a typical Basque trail marker
+Above: male fern (Dryopteris filix-mas) and a typical Basque trail marker

 Above: European columbine (Aquilegia vulgaris)